ExtropyIO/awesome-mina-security/README.md

 ## Security aspects of zkApps
 A list of security considerations to keep in mind when writing zkApps:\
+>NOTE: links should open the related page of the docs at the correct point where the issue is being mentioned.
+However for unknown reason after a page is opened it quickly goes at the top.
+At the moment please search for the mentioned words in the page, we will try to find a solution asap to this problem

+Generic issues:\
 🔒 [Underconstrained Proofs: unproved logic can be manipulated by a malicious prover](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/introduction-to-zkapps/secure-zkapps#:~:text=exploit%20your%20application.-,Underconstrained,-proofs%3A%20Successfully%20%22calling)\
 🔒 [Conversion between an o1js `Bool` and javascript `boolean` is always truthy](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/introduction-to-zkapps/secure-zkapps#rolling-your-own-provable-methods:~:text=boolean%2C%20is%20always-,truthy,-%2C%20so%20this%20always)\
 🔒 [Using `Provable.asProver()` on inputs moves them out from the zk proof: anyone can remove the Provable block, execute the off-chain code and send a valid proof passing constraints](https://docs.minaprotocol.com/zkapps/writing-a-zkapp/introduction-to-zkapps/secure-zkapps#fix-adding-the-missing-constraints:~:text=as%20well.%20Progress!%20%F0%9F%9A%80-,However,-%2C%20the%20statement%20about)\